 Ankara, Çubuk, Turkey (Türkiye)

-Health Belief Model Scale in Diabetic Patients
+Health Belief Model Scale for Diabetes Patients

 Healthy Lifestyle Behaviors Scale - II